laravel/nova-docs/1.0/resources/authorization.md

 - `restore`
 - `forceDelete`

-No additional custom configuration is required!
+No additional configuration is required!
 So, for example, to determine which users are allowed to update a `Post` model, you simply need to define an `update` method on the model's corresponding policy class:

 ```php
 <?php